barnjamin/rareaf/README.md

 #TODO:

    Initialization:
       - Config write to github?
 IPFS with link in global var on app?
+Set app params in app global state?

    IPFS:
       - Pin files?